prometheus/docs/content/blog/2021-05-14-prometheus-conformance-results.md

 Feedback is very much welcome.
 Maybe counter-intuitively, we want the community, not just Prometheus-team, to shape this effort.
 To help with that, we will launch a WG Conformance within Prometheus.
 As with [WG Docs](https://docs.google.com/document/d/1k7_Ya7j5HrIgxXghTCj-26CuwPyGdAbHS0uQf0Ir2tw) and [WG Storage](https://docs.google.com/document/d/1HWL-NIfog3_pFxUny0kAHeoxd0grnqhCBcHVPZN4y3Y), those will be public and we actively invite participation.

-As I [alluded to recently](https://www.youtube.com/watch?v=CBDZKjgRiew), the maintainer/adoption ratio of Prometheus is surprisingly, or shockingly, low.
+As we [alluded to recently](https://www.youtube.com/watch?v=CBDZKjgRiew), the maintainer/adoption ratio of Prometheus is surprisingly, or shockingly, low.
 In different words, we hope that the economic incentives around Prometheus Compatibility will entice vendors to assign resources in building out the tests with us.
-If you always wanted to contribute to Prometheus during work time, this might by the way; and a way that will have you touch a lot of highly relevant aspects of Prometheus.
+If you always wanted to contribute to Prometheus during work time, this might be the way; and a way that will have you touch a lot of highly relevant aspects of Prometheus.
 There's a variety of ways to [get in touch](https://prometheus.io/community/) with us.

 ## Register for being tested